How to Start Your Dissertation? Getting it Right First Time

 Being Organised Helps

-When is the Right Time to Initiate Work on Your Dissertation Project?
+When is the Right Time to Start Your Dissertation or Thesis?

-If you are an undergraduate students enrolled on a three or four year degree then you will be assigned the dissertation project during your second/third year.
-Graduate students on the other hand should check their course guidelines to know exactly when they will be required to submit their dissertation project.
-As an educated guess, you should give yourself at least 6 full months to produce a dissertation paper to required quality standard.
+If you are undergraduate students enrolled on a three or four-year degree, then you will be assigned the dissertation project during your second/third year.
+Graduate students, on the other hand, should check their course guidelines to know exactly when they will be required to submit their dissertation project.
+As an educated guess, you should give yourself at least 6 full months to produce a dissertation paper to a high-quality standard.

 Time Management and Planning Skills

 Students should list down all critical stages of their dissertation project which is usually completed over a long period of time.
-The key is to break down your dissertation into small and manageable chunks, and develop a plan to conclude a deadline for each section.
-It is pivotal that you develop a detailed plan of action or dissertation outline at an early stage and get your supervisor’s approval to it.
-If your project incorporates primary research then you will need to develop an even more detailed schedule of activities so you can identity the factors that could hinder your progress.
+The key is to break down your dissertation into small and manageable chunks and develop a plan to conclude a deadline for each section.
+This strategy will go a long way towards helping you to get your project done in a timely manner.
+It is pivotal that you develop a detailed plan of action or dissertation outline at an early stage and get your supervisor’s approval for it.
+If your project incorporates primary research, then you will need to develop an even more detailed schedule of activities, so you can identify the factors that could hinder your progress.

-You will need to allocate sufficient amount of time for the following activities:
+You will need to allocate a sufficient amount of time for the following activities:

 - Finding the best dissertation topic